PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: PlanViz

 Table~\ref{tab:bench_comp} shows the comparison of our benchmark to existing ones.
-Different from benchmarks built from natural or science images, our goal is to build a comprehensive view of the capabilities of UMMs on both generating and editing images for everyday computer-use tasks.
-To achieve this goal, we introduce three sub-tasks frequently involved in daily life, and also include planning processes: \textbf{route planning}, \textbf{workflow diagramming}, and \textbf{web\&UI displaying}.
+Different from benchmarks built from natural or science images, our goal is to facilitate understanding of the capabilities of UMMs on both generating and editing images for everyday computer-use tasks.
+To achieve this goal, we first discover that computer-use tasks usually include multiple complex logical or structural constraints, where Figure~\ref{fig:intro_fig} illustrates some.
+Accordingly, we formally define \textbf{planning} in our evaluation:

+We introduce three representative sub-tasks frequently involved in daily life, and also include planning processes: \textbf{route planning}, \textbf{workflow diagramming}, and \textbf{web\&UI displaying}.
 Then, we introduce the sub-tasks sequentially.

 \textbf{Route planning. }See Figure~\ref{fig:intro_fig} left-top, route planning focuses on planning or designing a route with specific needs.
 For \textbf{image generation}, the goal is to design and generate a travel or hiking route that connects various landmarks, such as food destinations or historical sites, within a renowned city or tourist area.
 For \textbf{image editing}, the task involves planning a route on a given map (like a museum or theme park), according to predefined objectives.
 The route planning process aims to provide the well-optimized generated or edited routes by taking into account various factors, such as the order of destinations, distance, and user preferences.